 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-The data presented herein is sourced from historic reports and as such the sampling technique, and its nature and quality, cannot be determined with certainty.
+The drilling data presented herein is sourced from historic reports and as such the sampling technique, and its nature and quality, cannot be determined with certainty.
 It can be assumed that industry standard methods have been utilised by the previous holders.
-Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-Reverse Circulation (RC) Percussion Drilling was used for the reported program, using a KT42 Schramm Rig and RC42-2T face hammer.
+The Moving Loop Electro-Magnetic (MLEM) geophysical data collected in 2017 was captured by Vortex Geophysics using EMIT SMARTFluxgate sensors and a Vortex VTX-100 transmitter (500V/100A).
+Drilling techniques • Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
+Reverse Circulation (RC) Percussion and Air-Core (AC) Drilling was used for the reported program, using a KT42 Schramm Rig and RC42-2T face hammer.
+3 holes were drilled with a Diamond Drilling Rig (type unknown).
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
-Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 Due to the historic nature of the data, recovery cannot be determined with confidence.
 The relationship between sample recovery and grade has not been determined.